cssherry/szar/README.md

     * Address No 'Access-Control-Allow-Origin' header by using http://anyorigin.com/get?url=
     * Alternative was to use iframe, but ugly scrollbar placements, page padding, redirects (redirect can be prevented using ```<iframe class="hidden" src="URL" sandbox="allow-forms allow-scripts"></iframe>```)
     * Have to change links by prepending Wanderable url
     * Use localStorage to cache old version of Wanderable, otherwise, too many requests (and too slow) to anyorigin.
-Alternative is cookie, but that stores less data and is not fit for this use-case
+Alternative is cookie, but that stores less data and is not fit for this use-case (Possibly better method is to make a copy of the page and store on my server, updating every day)